 Product quality is a priority at Wunderbar, our coffee comes from several award winning roasters in the area.
 Once in the shop, the coffee is ground on demand and brewed fresh every day.
 It is delicious.
 The tasty, fresh milk used in all drinks comes from family run dairy Windy Ridge.
 All natural Monin syrups add the flair and flavor.
 Ghirardelli Chocolate powers the amazing hot chocolates.
 Tea’s come from Beecher’s in Wexford and their aroma is heavenly.
 All providers are local, small and carefully selected.

-With all that in mind, if you’re looking to catch up with friends, play board games, relax with your tablet while browsing the web with free wi-fi, or just hanging out at a cool little shop while enjoying a tasty drink and snack, look no further, Wunderbar Coffee House is the place for you.
+With all that in mind, if you’re looking to catch up with friends or just hanging out at a cool little shop while enjoying a tasty drink and snack, look no further, Wunderbar Coffee House is the place for you.

 The shop is operated by its owners Vicky and Roc who decided to open the coffee shop heartbroken after Beecher’s in Zelienople burned down.
 After several years of searching for a good location opportunity, the couple were approached by their friends Josh and Dana who were looking at buying the old opera house to turn it into an environmentally conscious community center, focused on healthy living named The Center of Harmony.
 Previously called Otto ‘n Gerts, the space was perfect and the deal was sealed.
 Wunderbar opened it’s doors on January 14th, 2012.